 Performing genealogy research in a burned county requires thinking “outside of the traditional research box”.
-Consider what your ancestors did that created other records.
+Consider what your ancestors did in terms of occupation and worship that created other types of records.
 (Be sure to read through to the end to get your Burned County Genealogy Research checklist.)

 Tips For Successful Genealogy Research In A Burned County

-1. Search every record that did survive.
-Don’t assume all county records were lost.
+1. Search every record that DID survive.
+Do NOT assume all county records were lost.

-In a court house fire or other cause of record loss, not every record is always a total loss.
+We often assume when we hear a county is a burned county that all records from that time period were lost.
+We fail to check if that is the case.
+In a courthouse fire or other cause of record loss, not every record is always a total loss.
 Review what did survive the fire/loss and search those records thoroughly.

 For instance, in Moore County, NC one tax book from the 1850’s survived the 1889 fire.
 My Harward ancestors are in it!
 [This find might have caused a genealogy happy dance in the archives search room.]

-2. Take your research up a government level.
+2. Take your burned county research up a government level.

-Research the higher court records – district and supreme court records.
-Often in these you find names and associates of ancestors.
-Typically you do not find relationship information in these records, but you do find who your ancestor(s) associated with in the community.
+Typically, you will not find specific relationship information in these higher court records, but you do find who your ancestor(s) associated with in the community, and that is important.
 Make note of who these people were!
 Your ancestors’ associates may become important as you progress in your research.
-These records also place your ancestors in place and time.

 4. Read the Newspapers.